When We Touch Again

 Liz led the group through a blended approach of synchronous/asynchronous online/offline working.
 Participants discussed the theme of touch in personal and cultural contexts and its role in communication, emotion and health.
 This was followed by creative writing and learning about Touch Board microcontrollers, Arduino and sound recording.

-When We Touch Again is associated with an international collaboration between myself and artists Kristine Diekman, Professor of Art, Media and Design at California State University, and Lisa Mansfield, conservator at the Art Gallery of New South Wales, working across the UK, US, Mexico and Australia, We develop interactive sound installations and facilitate international participants in story creation activities and crafting tangible interactive interfaces made from foraged glass, embroidered textiles, and conductive paints and threads.
-Our work 1.5 Degrees of Concern about climate crises is part of the Rule 42 Stretched Language exhibition at the Bonita Museum and Cultual Center in California.
+When We Touch Again is associated with an international collaboration between Liz and artists Kristine Diekman, Professor of Art, Media and Design at California State University, and Lisa Mansfield, conservator at the Art Gallery of New South Wales, working across the UK, US, Mexico and Australia, The trio develop interactive sound installations and facilitate international participants in story creation activities and crafting tangible interactive interfaces made from foraged glass, embroidered textiles, and conductive paints and threads.
+Their work 1.5 Degrees of Concern about climate crises has been shown at Michigan State University Museum’s 1.5 ° Celsius exhibition and Rule 42 Stretched Language exhibition at the Bonita Museum and Cultual Center in California.
 Find out more here

 The videos below show excerpts of interactive artwork created on the When We Touch Again project by University of Sunderland students Frances Ross-Meadows, Kathleen James and Penny Riley-Smith using glass, conductive paint and Touch Board microcontrollers.